Ball screw: History

-While reducing friction, ball screws can operate with some preload, effectively eliminating backlash (slop) between input (rotation) and output (linear motion).
-This feature is essential when they are used in computer-controlled motion-control systems, e.g., CNC machine tools and high precision motion applications (e.g., wire bonding).

-Advantages
+Design

 Low friction in ball screws yields high mechanical efficiency compared to alternatives.
 A typical ball screw may be 90 percent efficient, versus 20 to 25 percent efficiency of an Acme lead screw of equal size.
 Lack of sliding friction between the nut and screw lends itself to extended lifespan of the screw assembly (especially in no-backlash systems), reducing downtime for maintenance and parts replacement, while also decreasing demand for lubrication.
 This, combined with their overall performance benefits and reduced power requirements, may offset the initial costs of using ball screws.

-Ball screws may also reduce or eliminate backlash common in lead screw and nut combinations.
+Ball screws may also reduce or eliminate the backlash common in lead screw and nut combinations.
 The balls may be preloaded so that there is no "wiggle" between the ball screw and ball nut.
 This is particularly desirable in applications where the load on the screw varies quickly, such as machine tools.

-Disadvantages

-Back-drive

-Because of their very high mechanical efficiency, especially compared to traditional lead screws, ball screws can potentially be back-driven (i.e., a linear force applied directly to the nut can induce a rotation of the shaft, an effect counterproductive to most uses).
+Because of their high mechanical efficiency, especially compared to traditional lead screws, ball screws can potentially be back-driven (that is, a linear force applied directly to the nut can induce a rotation of the shaft, an effect counterproductive to most uses).
 While this is usually of limited consequence to motorized applications, and potentially even provides a mild protective effect in some cases, it makes them generally unsuitable for application in manually actuated systems, such as hand-fed machine tools.
 The static torque and digital control of an appropriate servomotor can be made to resist and compensate, but hand cranked mechanisms would require additional mechanisms to prevent undesirable behaviors.
 Such undesirable behavior could range from simple loss of control of the machine, such as self-feeding (the tool of the machine causing motion of the axes without the control input of the operator), to potentially dangerous cases where unexpected force could be transmitted all the way to an operator's limbs and pose a risk of injury.
 Because an ordinary lead screw resists or even prohibits such reverse operation, they are inherently safer and more reliable for manual use.
 The magnitude of force needed to consequentially back-drive an Acme lead screw would usually be sufficient to destroy the mechanism, immobilizing the machine and absorbing any dangerous force before it could pose a risk to an operator.